 Taxes on alcohol, tobacco, and gasoline generally do not automatically keep pace with inflation because they are based on units sold.
 Thus, revenues do not increase proportionately with price.
 This issue can be addressed either by changing the tax structure from “per unit” to “ad valorem” (per dollar) or by indexing per-unit taxes for inflation.

-Excise taxes typically are regressive, i.e., they take a higher percentage of income from low-income people.
+A significant issue with excise taxes is their regressivity.
 The regressive nature of tobacco and alcohol taxes can be mitigated if the revenue is used to finance programs such as health care for those with low incomes.
-In addition, excise taxes may violate the principle of neutrality if they tax individual commodities in excess of the social costs that are not captured by market prices.

-Government lotteries may be considered a form of an excise tax on gambling.
+Government lotteries may be considered a form of excise tax on gambling.
 As such, lotteries are subject to the general considerations that apply to excise taxes in terms of their revenues, efficiency, burden distribution, revenue use, and other factors.
-Governments sponsoring the lotteries receive revenues from sales in a way similar to the revenues from excise tax on, say, alcoholic drinks.
-Typically lotteries are a regressive way to raise revenue.
+Typically, lotteries are a regressive way to raise revenue.

 Excise taxes on individual commodities, such as tobacco or alcohol, should at least keep pace with inflation.
 Levying them on an ad valorem basis (i.e., on the value of the purchase) rather than a per unit basis would automatically adjust them for inflation.

-Preferably, the revenue from increases in excise taxes on commodities should be used to help fund important social programs targeting the populations negatively affected by the taxed commodity, such as health programs preventing the use or offsetting the effects of tobacco or unhealthy diet.
+The revenue from lotteries and excise taxes should be used to help fund important social programs targeting the populations that are negatively affected by the taxed commodity.